BirchKwok/lynsedb/docs/tutorials/rag_workflow.md

     print(row["id"], row["distance"], row["title"])
 ```

-Use vector search for semantic recall and BM25 text search for exact terms.
+Use vector search for semantic recall and BM25 search for exact terms.
 `fusion="rrf"` is a good default because vector and text scores use different
 scales.